How the QFabric System Enables a High-Performance, Scalable Big Data Infrastructure

 For example, consider Apache Hadoop, a de facto big data analytics platform.
 To manage and process data in a server cluster, which is required to scale to thousands of servers, the performance of the network is critical.
 In fact, most data center infrastructures, especially those based on multi-tier networking, face operating and performance challenges when it comes to moving and analyzing big data in a Hadoop cluster, which can interconnects thousands of servers.

 Network architectures can either enhance or inhibit the ability to integrate big data initiatives from pilot to large scale production.
 Legacy network architectures are not designed to handle highly distributed application architectures, nor can they deliver the reliability and performance at scale demanded by big data.
 Just as big data applications represent a new ways of collecting, making sense of, and taking action on business data, the underlying network foundation of big data projects should be considered in a new light.

 Organizations need a network solution that overcomes these issues and enables them to gain from the business intelligence benefits of big data analytics.
 Fortunately, as big data pilots launch and business cases develop, there is innovation occurring in network architecture that can enhance big data processing.
 The Juniper Networks QFabric System can play a role as the network foundation of big data projects providing the required performance and scale to process large data sets in real time.

-To learn more read how organizations can achieve simplified management, improved performance, and optimized data reliability by using Juniper Networks’ QFabric System solution for big data in this paper by Juniper's Meiji Wang: Understanding Big Data and the QFabric System.
+To learn more read how organizations can achieve simplified management, improved performance, and optimized data reliability by using Juniper Networks’ QFabric System solution for big data in this paper: Understanding Big Data and the QFabric System.